TechLabs-Ruhr/clear-your-mind/README.md

 # WT22/23-Techie-Project-Template
 This project serves as template for the techie projects in winterterm 2022/23

-## Setup
-In order to setup this project template the following ToDos have to be done:

-1. Clone the template
-2. Set Techies as official authors in the LICENSE - file (Determine whether they want their full name visible or not, if not 'TechLabs Dortmund' will hold all rights according to the license).
-In case the techies need a little longer to respond to the name being visible, TechLabs Dortmund will hold the license by default as long as necessary.
-3. Set project title
-4. Add techies as contributors to the GitHub repository
-5. Techies should add the missing information throughout the project phase
-6. Remove everything above and below until "PROJECT_README_STARTS_BELOW" inclusive

--------------------------------------------------->PROJECT_README_STARTS_BELOW<--------------------------------------------------

 ## TODO for the Techies
 Please **fill out the following information below**, as soon as possible.
 It is **required** to have this file completely filled out and up to date at the end of the project phase.
 You can of course use this file to manage your project, e.g. as a place to keep your todos and to plan your features.
 Also, feel free to edit this readme in any kind of way you like, but the required base layout and information should be consistent throughout all techie projects.